jasonbayton/11ty/.github/ISSUE_TEMPLATE/content-request.md

 1. Objective, question, or title
 2. Content to be explained
 3. Context for the request (describe what you're struggling with and how)
+4. Pages affected if this is to add to an existing page (eg: Android FAQ)